-A CA 125 test measures the amount of the protein CA 125 (cancer antigen 125) in your blood.
+A CA 125 test measures the amount of the protein CA 125 (cancer antigen 125) in the blood.

-A CA 125 test may be used to monitor certain cancers during and after treatment.
-In some cases, a CA 125 test may be used to look for early signs of ovarian cancer in people with a very high risk of the disease.
+This test may be used to monitor certain cancers during and after treatment.
+In some situations, the test may be used to look for early signs of ovarian cancer in people with a very high risk of the disease.

-A CA 125 test isn't accurate enough to use for ovarian cancer screening in general because many noncancerous conditions can increase the CA 125 level.
+A CA 125 test isn't accurate enough to use for ovarian cancer screening in general because many conditions can increase the level of this protein.

-Many different conditions can cause an increase in CA 125, including normal conditions, such as menstruation, and noncancerous conditions, such as uterine fibroids.
+Conditions that can cause an increase in CA 125 include many that aren't cancerous, such as menstruation and uterine fibroids.
 Certain cancers may also cause an increased level of CA 125, including ovarian, endometrial, peritoneal and fallopian tube cancers.

 Why it's done

 To monitor cancer treatment.
-If you have ovarian, endometrial, peritoneal or fallopian tube cancer, your doctor may recommend a CA 125 test on a regular basis to monitor your condition and treatment.
+If you have ovarian, endometrial, peritoneal or fallopian tube cancer, your provider may recommend a CA 125 test on a regular basis to monitor your condition and treatment.

 But such monitoring hasn't been shown to improve the outcome for those with ovarian cancer, and it might lead to additional and unnecessary rounds of chemotherapy or other treatments.

 To screen for ovarian cancer if you're at high risk.
-If you have a strong family history of ovarian cancer or you have the BRCA1 or BRCA2 gene mutation, your doctor may recommend a CA 125 test as one way to screen for ovarian cancer.
+If you have a strong family history of ovarian cancer or you have an inherited gene that increases the risk of ovarian cancer, your provider may recommend a CA 125 test as one way to screen for this cancer.

-Some doctors may recommend CA 125 testing combined with transvaginal ultrasound every six months for those at very high risk.
+Some providers may recommend CA 125 testing combined with transvaginal ultrasound every 6 to 12 months for those at very high risk.

 However, some people with ovarian cancer may not have an increased CA 125 level.
-And no evidence shows that screening with CA 125 decreases the chance of dying of ovarian cancer.
-An elevated level of CA 125 could prompt your doctor to put you through unnecessary and possibly harmful tests.
+And no evidence shows that this screening decreases the chance of dying of ovarian cancer.
+An elevated level of CA 125 could prompt your provider to put you through unnecessary and possibly harmful tests.

 - To check for cancer recurrence.
 Rising CA 125 levels may indicate that ovarian cancer has come back after treatment.
 Regular monitoring of CA 125 has not been shown to improve outcomes for those with ovarian cancer and may lead to additional and unnecessary rounds of chemotherapy or other treatments.

-If your doctor suspects you may have ovarian cancer or another type of cancer, he or she may recommend a biopsy to collect a sample of cells.
-Other tests that may be helpful in evaluating these cancers include a transvaginal or pelvic ultrasound, serum human epididymis protein 4 (HE4), and computerized tomography (CT).
+If your health care provider suspects that you may have ovarian cancer or another type of cancer, you may undergo additional tests.
+Other tests that may be helpful in evaluating these cancers include a transvaginal or pelvic ultrasound, serum human epididymis protein 4 (HE4), CT, and MRI.
+A procedure to remove a sample of cells for testing may be needed to confirm the diagnosis.

 How you prepare

-If your blood is being tested only for CA 125, you can eat and drink normally before the test.
+If your blood is being tested only for CA 125, you can eat and drink as usual before the test.

 What you can expect

-If your CA 125 level is higher than normal, you may have a benign condition, or the test result could mean that you have ovarian, endometrial, peritoneal or fallopian tube cancer.
-Your doctor may recommend other tests and procedures to determine your diagnosis.
+If your CA 125 level is higher than expected, you may have a condition that isn't cancerous, or the test result could mean that you have ovarian, endometrial, peritoneal or fallopian tube cancer.
+Your provider may recommend other tests and procedures to determine your diagnosis.

-A number of normal and noncancerous conditions can cause an elevated CA 125 level, including:
+A number of conditions that aren't cancerous can cause an elevated CA 125 level, including:

 - Liver disease